 I once started writing a book about my dating misadventures.
 Then I started thinking about how to protect the innocent or the guilty as the case may be.
 I had no idea about the legal ramifications and privacy issues involved, so I stopped writing.
 I have to admit, it would be one hell of a read though!

-By all means, use your past as writing material, just don’t live in the past and allow it to haunt you.
+By all means, use your past as writing material, just don’t live in the past or get stuck there.
+Pop in for a visit, then get yourself back to the present because that’s where your amazing life is happening.